Leeds city centre: Rail

-Air

-The city centre is served by Leeds Bradford Airport.
-This is situated in Yeadon approximately seven miles north -west of the city centre.
-The city centre is linked to the airport by the A1 bus service operated by Yorkshire Coastliner.
-The airport serves major European destinations as well as many further afield.

 Road

-Traffic passing past Leeds city centre is diverted away from the main areas by the Leeds Inner Ring Road, an urban motorway passing the East, North and West of the city centre.
-Much of the Inner Ring Road is in tunnels so not visible to passing pedestrians.
+Traffic passing past Leeds city centre is diverted away from the main areas by the Leeds Inner Ring Road, an urban motorway passing the east, north and west of the city centre.
+Much of the road is in tunnels so not visible to passing pedestrians.
 All major routes into Leeds head towards the city centre.
 The city centre is served by the M621 motorway.

 Buses

 The most notable bus service within central Leeds is the LeedsCityBus service operated by First Leeds and funded by West Yorkshire Metro.
 This service runs every few minutes in a clockwise direction around the city centre.
 It serves major transport interchanges and both universities as well as the main shopping and financial districts.
 There have been calls for a second FreeCityBus to serve emerging business, leisure and residential districts in the southern part of central Leeds.

-Leeds city centre has its main bus station in the east of the city.
+Leeds City bus station, the city's main bus station, is in the east of the city centre.
 However, as a rule only buses heading out of the City of Leeds and National Express services use it.
 Local First Leeds buses use stops on the city streets, or a number of smaller bus stations, referred to as bus points, at Bond Street, Infirmary Street, Leeds railway station and the Corn Exchange.